Bergmans Mechatronics LLC Bookmark and Share

 Support Equipment

-Hardware necessary to supply, in a controlled manner, fuel and oxygen to the combustion device.
-This equipment can include fuel and oxygen tanks, valves, pumps, the igniter, etc.
+Support equipment is hardware that is necessary to supply, in a controlled manner, fuel and oxidizer to the combustion device.
+This equipment can include fuel and oxygen tanks, pneumatic and solenoid valves, pumps, the igniter, etc.

 Components of Typical Combustion Test Stand